flavienbwk/book-devops/eng/README.md

 Remember that maintaining infrastructure is complex, so _keep it simple_!
 Don't rush to adopt the latest technology just because it's "sexy": the more technologies and abstraction layers you add, the larger and more experienced your team needs to be to maintain and fix it (see chapter "[Too big, too soon](#too-big-too-soon)").

-### Test-Driven Development
+### Test-driven development

-Test-Driven Development (or _TDD_ for short) is a software development practice that dates back [to the early 2000s](https://en.wikipedia.org/wiki/Test-driven_development).
+Test-driven development (or _TDD_ for short) is a software development practice that dates back [to the early 2000s](https://en.wikipedia.org/wiki/Test-driven_development).
 The objective is to control software erosion[^SoftwareErosion], which means preventing regressions and managing technical debt over time.
 Put simply: it's about avoiding bugs as contributions accumulate.

 The idea is to write tests before developing the actual functionality.
 The TDD development cycle is as follows[^BeckKentTDDBook]: